 11. Vasilomanolakis EC, Goldberg NM "Bepridil-induced pulmonary fibrosis."
 Am Heart J 126 (1993): 1016-7

-Not all side effects for bepridil may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of bepridil may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about bepridil